-The purpose of Title I, Part A is to provide all children significant opportunity to receive a fair, equitable, and high-quality education, and to close educational achievement gaps.
-The Title I, Part A is an ESEA program intended to:
+The purpose of Title I, Part A is to provide all children significant opportunities to receive a fair, equitable, and high-quality education, and to close educational achievement gaps.
+Title I, Part A is an ESEA program intended to:

 - Ensure all children have the opportunity to obtain a high-quality education and reach proficiency on challenging state academic standards and assessments,

 - Provide funding to supplement educational opportunities for students in higher-poverty schools,

 - Provide professional learning for school staff, and

 - Implement other strategies for raising student academic achievement.

 The information on this webpage is included in the Title I, Part A Handbook.
 To request a PDF copy, please email the Office of Educational Improvement & Support.

 Title I Policy Committee of Practitioners Title I, under the Every Student Succeeds Act, requires that the Office of Educational Improvement & Support establish a Committee of Practitioners.
 The Title I law is very specific in outlining membership representation for the Committee of Practitioners.
 The Committee of Practitioners must include:

 - Representatives from local educational agencies as a majority of its members

 - Administrators, including the administrators of programs described in other parts of this policy